jhillyerd/enmime/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/jhillyerd/enmime)][Go Report Card] [![Coverage Status](https://coveralls.io/repos/github/jhillyerd/enmime/badge.svg)][Coverage Status]

-enmime is a MIME parsing library for Go.
-It's built on top of Go's included mime/multipart support, but is geared towards parsing MIME encoded emails.
+enmime is a MIME encoding and decoding library for Go, focused on generating and parsing MIME encoded emails.
 It is being developed in tandem with the [Inbucket] email service.

+enmime includes a fluent interface builder for generating MIME encoded messages, see the wiki for example [Builder Usage].

 API documentation can be found here: http://godoc.org/github.com/jhillyerd/enmime